 - A. Definitions.
-In addition to the definitions in ACJA § 7-201(A), in this section the following definitions apply: - "Adoptee" means an individual adopted pursuant to A.R.S. §§ 8-102 and 8-132 14-8101. - "Adult" means "a person eighteen years of age or older," as provided by A.R.S. § 8-101(1). - "Agency" means "a person other than the division licensed by the division to place children for adoption, including an attorney or law firm;" as provided by A.R.S. § 8-101(2). - "A.R.S." means the Arizona Revised Statutes. - "Article" means "Title 8, Article 1.
-General Provisions, Chapter 1" of the Arizona Revised Statutes. - "Child" means "any person under eighteen years of age," as provided by A.R.S. § 8-101(4). - "Confidential intermediary" means a person who completes the requirements for certification as established by ACJA § 7-201, this section and A.R.S. § 8-134 and who possesses a valid confidential intermediary certificate issued by the supreme court.
-A confidential intermediary is authorized to access and inspect sealed court and other confidential records for the purpose of locating parties pursuant to A.R.
-S. § 8-134 to arrange a contact or share information between the individual who initiates a search and the person who is the subject of the search. - "Mentor" means a certified confidential intermediary who assists an inexperienced certified confidential intermediary throughout a case. - "Search" means the process where a confidential intermediary, upon the request of a birth parent, adoptive parent, adoptee or birth sibling of an adoptee, or upon a court order, reviews court, and agency, and public or other authorized records to locate information regarding an adoptee, birth parent, adoptive parent or birth sibling of an adoptee. - B. Applicability.
-This code section governs the cConfidential iIntermediary pProgram, applies to every confidential intermediary in the state and is read in connection with ACJA § 7-201: General Requirements.
-In the event of a conflict between this section and ACJA § 7-201, the provisions of this section shall govern prevail.
-A.R.S. § 8-134(J) provides: - A person shall not act as a confidential intermediary unless the person possesses a confidential intermediary certificate issued by the supreme court.
-In order to be certified as a confidential intermediary a person shall meet and maintain the minimum standards prescribed by this section and the rules adopted by the supreme court. - C. Purpose.
-In addition to the requirements of ACJA § 7-201(C), This section is intended to result in the effective administration of the cConfidential iIntermediary pProgram. and in certification of confidential intermediaries who perform their responsibilities in a professional and competent manner, abiding by all applicable statutes and sections.
+In addition to the definitions in ACJA § 7-201(A), the following definitions apply: - "Adoptee" means an individual adopted pursuant to A.R.S. §§ 8-102 and 14-8101. - "Agency" means "a person other than the division licensed by the division to place children for adoption, including an attorney or law firm" as provided by A.R.S. § 8-101(2). - "Child" means "any person under eighteen years of age" as provided by A.R.S. § 8-101(4). - "Confidential intermediary" means a person who completes the requirements for certification as established by ACJA § 7-201, this section and A.R.S. § 8-134 and who possesses a valid confidential intermediary certificate issued by the supreme court. - "Former dependent child" means "a person who was previously adjudicated a dependent child in a dependency proceeding that has been dismissed by order of the juvenile court" as provided by ARS § 8-501(3). - "Mentor" means a certified confidential intermediary who assists an inexperienced certified confidential intermediary throughout a case. - "Search" means the process where a confidential intermediary, upon the request of a birth parent, adoptive parent, adoptee or birth sibling of an adoptee qualified individual pursuant to A.R.S. § 8-134(A) or A.R.S. § 8-543(B), or upon a court order, reviews court, agency, and public or other authorized records to locate information regarding an adoptee, birth parent, adoptive parent or birth sibling of an adoptee, or sibling of a former dependant child. - "Sibling" means "For the purpose of this section, "sibling" includes a person who shares a common biological parent, stepparent or adoptive parent" as provided by A.R.S. § 8-543(F). - B. Applicability.
+This section governs the confidential intermediary and sibling information exchange programs, applies to every confidential intermediary in the state and is read in connection with ACJA § 7-201: General Requirements.
+In the event of a conflict between this section and ACJA § 7-201, the provisions of this section shall govern. - 1.
+A.R.S. § 8-134(J) provides:

+A person shall not act as a confidential intermediary unless the person possesses a confidential intermediary certificate issued by the supreme court.
+In order to be certified as a confidential intermediary a person shall meet and maintain the minimum standards prescribed by this section and the rules adopted by the supreme court.